wentasah/novaboot/README.md

     configuration file and uses TCP/IP-controlled relay to reset the test box and receive its serial output.

-3. Run DHCP and TFTP server on developer's machine to PXE-boot NOVA from it.
+3. Run DHCP and TFTP server on developer's machine to PXE-boot the OS from it.
 E.g.

         ./script --dhcp-tftp